edge-trial/Support/ReadMe_v1.md

 -----

 ## 1. What is Data Explorer?

-Data Explorer is a robust and highly intuitive data exploration platform for data science applications.
-It helps users visualize, and analyze diverse data from some interesting classified datasets and associated notebook resources.
+<p>Data Explorer is a robust and highly intuitive data exploration platform for data science applications.
+<p>It helps users visualize, and analyze diverse data from some interesting classified datasets and associated notebook resources.

 ### 1.1 Unlocking the Benefits
 - This Data Explorer offers the advantage for the end users to discover data using its featured cataloging capabilities, and to explore machine learning algorithms/code with Notebook.
 - It offers an interesting collection of data scientist textbooks and iPython notebooks that helps users to explore the datasets, learn about different algorithms, and process the data using Python notebooks.
 - Users can make use of Jupyter Notebooks which already contain the code relevant to certain data science capabilities.